MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/hash-map-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Hash_map olabilecek en uzun uzunluk.
+Hash_map mümkün olan maksimum uzunluğu.

 ### <a name="remarks"></a>Açıklamalar